api3dao/signed-api/packages/airnode-feed/README.md

 #### `nodeSettings`

-Contains general deployment parameters of the pusher.
+Contains general deployment parameters of the Airnode feed.

 ##### `nodeVersion`

-The version of the pusher.
-The version specified in the config must match the version of the pusher at deployment time.
+The version of the Airnode feed.
+The version specified in the config must match the version of the Airnode feed at deployment time.

 ##### `airnodeWalletMnemonic`